DaliaBasa/Active-Directory/ActiveDirectory.md

 *Example: a forest functional level is 2016, the administrators have not yet upgraded to the newest functional level.
 In order for the administrators to add a domain, it must be at the same functional level as the forest, hence they could install a Windows Server 2022 and the Active Directory would support the functional level of Active Directory 2016.* </br>
 This is an important aspect to different organization that don’t have the resources or the need for new features.
 With that being said, Microsoft ends their support for legacy servers/Active Directory as years pass.

 ## Domain Trees
+A domain tree is a collection of domains, this can be viewed as a parent-child relationship whereas the domain tree is the parent, and the domain is the child.
+Just like a family, domains inside the domain tree share a contiguous namespace, but there can be only one parent domain in a domain tree.</br>
+*Example: poletek.com is the forest domain name, the domain tree name is  ronen.poletek.com and the fully qualified domain name is matanel.ronen.poletek*

 ## Forests